MFR6340/theenglishextension.org/young-world-3/unit-4: Festivals.md

 # Young World 3, Unit 4: Festivals
 *This post contains links.
-If you make a purchase through these links The English Extension Organization will earn a small commission, at no additional cost to you, which will be used to purchase books for classrooms.*
+If you make a purchase through these links The English Extension Organization (TEEO) will earn a small commission, at no additional cost to you, which will be used to purchase books for classrooms.*

 ### The Diplomat’s Travel Guide to Festivals, Holidays, and Celebrations in India